 Non-Title One Schools = $5.00 per student

-One chaperone ticket provided for every 10 student tickets purchased.
+One chaperone ticket provided at no cost for every 10 student tickets purchased.

 When is payment due and how do I pay?